department-of-veterans-affairs/vets-api/docs/setup/debugging_with_docker_rubymine_windows.md

 ### Debugging in Docker, useful for windows developers.

+UNSUPPORTED.
+These are community-generated steps.
+YMMV.
 These instructions assume you are using RubyMine, an IDE from JetBrains.
+If you are using another IDE, like VS code, expect to to work through some issues.

 You can get it here:
 https://www.jetbrains.com/ruby/